 ‘Trick or treat, Mr. MacDuff!?!’ they yell in unison, holding their bags forward.

-Thumb firmly stuck in his mouth, he holds on to Felicity’s coat, keeping a watchful eye on the candy giving monster, at the same time as he tries to watch the huge pregnant bunny who’s jumping around making grimaces and funny noises…
+All the kids help picking up Gator’s candy, putting it back into his basket, but, thumb firmly stuck in his mouth, he holds on to Felicity’s coat, keeping a watchful eye on the candy giving monster.
+He refuses the candy offered, not even wanting to hold his basket anymore.
+Shrinking back, he watches with curiosity the huge pregnant bunny jumping around making grimaces and funny noises…

 Serena Wilkins and her BFF have also arrived.
 Knocking on doors being too childish, they don’t even have any baskets, counting on getting their share of candy from the other kids.

-But she doesn’t have the time to say much before Zack is coming over, trying to be interesting.
-It might not be such a clever move touching her elaborate hairdo, though, even if the gesture is accompanied by compliments, and the snotty girl rudely tells him to eff off.
+She doesn’t have the time to say much before superhero Zack is coming over, trying to be interesting.
+‘Wow, you’re pretty my princess.
+Are they real flowers?’
+It might not be such a clever move touching her elaborate hairdo, though, even if the gesture is accompanied by compliments.

 Serena is seething, but at least Derek will be there, and she’ll corner him at one moment or another.
 He can’t seriously be interested in a kid dressed up as a fat bumblebee, can he?
 No, definitely not.
 With a wave of her hand, she motions for her suite to follow her, turning her back on Derek and Taïga who head in the opposite direction to pick up their bikes from the ditch were they left them.

-The MacDuff residence being situated on the outskirts of town, it’s logically the last stop for all trick or treating kids.
+The MacDuff residence is situated on the outskirts of town, so it’s logically the last stop for all trick or treating kids.
 The teens wait for the last of them to disappear, before taking off too.
-Waylon has forgotten all about looking after Zoe and Zack, excited to go to the Halloween ball at their High School.
+Waylon has forgotten all about looking after Zoe and Zack, too excited to go to the Halloween ball at their High School.
 But first they’ll drop little Gator off…

 Taïga struggles hard to keep Derek’s pace.
 Her little pumpkin bag with candy is swinging from the handle bars and threatening to tip over at every pothole in the road.